 After the ridge we were on a windy plateau and everything could have been perfect, we were probably only ¾ of a mile from the summit.
 But again, I put us more west than we should have been because I couldn’t believe the compass.
 Once we ran into the other route it was easy, and we had a short stay at the top, playing around the observation tower.
 Clouds we’re rolling in, engulfing our moonlight, and the barometer on my watch said low pressure and bad weather.
 Because of this and since we had our own footprints to follow this time instead of a compass (documented in the video) we flew down to our car, only having to deal with fresh snowfall and wind.

-Then like idiots we started driving back to Ohio that morning with no sleep, pounding drive-through coffee the whole way.
+Then like idiots we started driving back to Ohio with no sleep, pounding drive-through coffee the whole way.